lgngrvs/logangraves.com/posts/transformers.md

 Type:
 Desc: describing how transformers work in a way that's intuitive to me

+*note: images won't work yet due to differences between local workspace and my website urls. check back once this post is finished and the images will work probably*

 ## meta: how to learn this
 basically i want to learn by explaining how transformers work. why they work... different question.